aliceh75/aliceh75.github.io/content/measuring-delay-when-using-go-and-webview.md

 I created a simple page with two buttons: one called "Go" which would invoke a Go method to change the value of a variable, and one called "Js" which would change the value of the variable directly.

 I then used a [Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) object to watch the variable, and measure the time between the button click and the time the variable was changed.
 The fact I used a Proxy object meant I could not use webview's [Bind](https://github.com/zserge/webview#how-to-communicate-between-native-go-and-web-ui) method to share data between Go and the webview.
-When you do this webview rewrites the object browser side on change, deleting the Proxy object.
+When using Bind, webview will rewrite the whole object on change, deleting any Proxy objects you may have inserted in Javascript.
 So Instead I used Go to run a line of Javascript to change the variable's value.

 Here is the Go code.
 Two things to note: